selkamand/assertions/README.md

 Each package has its own features and syntax, and users can choose the one that best fits their needs and preferences.
-To find the best fit, it can be helpful to try out a few options and consider the default error messages, flexibility, and included assertion capabilities.
+To find the best fit, it can be helpful to try out a few options and consider the speed, default error messages, flexibility, and included assertion capabilities.